 How To Plan And Keep A Christmas Budget

-I always make excel spread sheets for Christmas buying.
+I used to make excel spread sheets for Christmas gift buying.
+Now I use the budgeting app Mint and just have a budget specifically for Christmas.
 Call me a geek but I like knowing exactly how much I'm spending, who I'm buying for, and what I'm buying them.
-Plus it helps me to know what I've gotten them in the past and not repeat gifts.
-Even if it is not an excel spreadsheet any place you can keep track of all those things will be extremely helpful.
+Plus keeping track helps me to know what I've gotten them in the past and not repeat gifts another year.
+Even if it is not an excel spreadsheet or app, any place you can keep track of all those things will be extremely helpful.
 So, make a plan!

 First write down a total amount you don't want to go over for Christmas!
 DO THIS FIRST!
 Before you write any names, any ideas, anything!
 Decide a total you are willing to spend and can afford!